-W.(a x1 + b x2) = a W.x1 + b W.x2 This is a consequence of the laws of matrix algebra.
-Generalization The idea of a linear system has been generalized beyond matrix algebra.
+The idea of a linear system has been generalized beyond matrix algebra.
 This is useful mathematically, but also provides insight into basic experimental tests that psychologists and neuroscientists use to test linearity in a system.
-Linearity tests have been applied to behavioral responses, neuon responses (recall the experimental graphs showing linearity and departures from linearity in the slow potentials of a neuron), and neuroimaging responses (e.g. fMRI BOLD signals).
-Imagine we have a box that takes inputs such as f, and outputs g = T[f].
+Linear systems analysis provides a set of tools for the experimental study of a system.
+Linearity tests have been applied to behavioral responses, neuron responses (recall the experimental graphs showing linearity and departures from linearity in the slow potentials of a neuron), and neuroimaging responses (e.g. functional magnetic resonance imaging of BOLD signals).

+Imagine we have a box that takes inputs such as f, and outputs g = T[f], where f and g could be vectors, or more generally, continuous functions.

-The abstract definition of a linear system is that it satsifies: $$T[a f_1 + b f_2] = a T[f_1] + b T[f_2]$$ where T is the transformation that takes the sum of scaled inputs $f_1$ , $f_2$ (which can be functions or vectors) to the sum of the scaled transformation of $f_1$ and $f_2$ .
-The property, that the output of a sum is the sum of the outputs, is sometimes known as the superposition principle for linear systems.
-The fact that linear systems show superposition is good for doing theory, but as we will see later, it limits the kind of computations that can be done with linear systems, and thus with linear neural network models.
+The abstract definition of a linear system is that it satsifies:

+$$T[a f_1 + b f_2] = a T[f_1] + b T[f_2]$$

+where T is the transformation that takes the sum of scaled inputs $f_1$ , $f_2$ (which can be functions or vectors) to the sum of the scaled transformation of $f_1$ and $f_2$ .
+The property, that the output of a sum is the sum of the outputs, is the superposition principle for linear systems described above.
+The fact that linear systems show superposition is good for doing theory, is often a good approximation, but as we will see later, it limits the kind of computations that can be done with linear systems, and thus with linear neural network models.

 Let's get a graphical view.

 Homogeneity

-In[54]:= <<Graphics'MultipleListPlot'

 Suppose we have an input f1 representing an impulse at time i=33 (i.e. 0s everywhere but at i=33, where i=1).
 And suppose the measured response is g1 as shown in the first figure below.
+This is sometimes called an impulse response (e.g. given an amplifier, a click on a microphone yields an response on the speaker).

 If the system is linear, and in particular respects homogeneity, then if we double the input 2 x f1, the response should be 2 x g1.
-There are other ways to do it, but here we'll use MultipleListPlot to place the input and output on the same graph.